CaioCeretta/Ignite-React-Trilha2023/06-design-system/Monorepo.md

 So if we now type import {} from '@ignite-ui/tokens', and press ctrl + space inside the {}, we will see everything exported from the index located on the tokens folder.

+If we try to build now, we are going to have a typescript problem, so to fix this issue, inside the packages folder we are going to create a ts-config folder, just as the other folders, init a package.json, this package is also going to be a private one because it's only going to be used internally. then, inside the ts-config folder, we'll add a base.json with some base configurations and also a react.json, with more specific ones.
+It will extend the base configurations and some others for typescript to understand react code.

+Now we can reference this tsconfigs inside the other packages, such as going to the token folder, package.json and on the devDependencies, adding another one with the name of the ts-config package name we just created, then go up to the root of the monorepo, run an npm install to update all the packages then, go into each smaller package, create a tsconfig.json with this content, for example, and extending for each ones we need

+{
+  "extends": "@ignite-ui/ts-config/base.json",
+  "include": ["src"],
+}

+Now the build is going to execute successfully, and the build in the react project, because we imported the colors in a file we will see that it'll also be available

 ## Breakdown

 So for a breakdown, our outer package.json specifies the monorepo configuration, it prevents accidental publication of the